Its-Shojib/Food-Sharing--Meal-Miracle--ClientSide-ReactAndFirebase/README.md

 * **Request a food:** You can request food by clicking request button in details route.
 * **Delivered a food:** You can Deliver food by clicking Deliver button in Manage my food route.
 * **Food Update:** You can Update your product by clicking update product.
-* **Dynamic Login-Logout:** If you just view our website you will find only home and login pages...
+* **Dynamic Login-Logout:** If you just view our website you will find only home and login pages.

 # Technology Used:
 * **React Js , Node Js, MongoDB, Express Js, Firebase, JSON Web Token, Tailwind**